-- Respite - to pay for care while your unpaid informal carer has a break.
+- respite, the payment would pay for care while your unpaid informal carer has a break

-- Equipment and minor works for the home.
+- equipment and minor works for your home

 If you need help to get up, washed and dressed each morning, traditionally we would arrange the help for you.
 With a direct payment we will give you the money to purchase the service yourself either by employing a personal assistant (PA) or via a home care provider.

 - paying for respite care, enabling your unpaid informal carer to have a break

 - paying for specialist equipment or renovations, such as a ramp outside your home or a raised toilet seat

 Your social care contact will be able to explain this to you.
 Direct payments cannot be spent on anything that is not covered by your care and support plan.